Make homemade turkey stock from your leftover turkey bones. A great way to stretch the dollar. This also works for chicken!

 So how do you make it?

 Take the carcass of your turkey or chicken and place it in a pot that is big enough to hold it.
 You can cut it into pieces if you like.
 You can also break the bones to give the water better access to the nutritious marrow inside.
 It’s up to you.
-Because I cooked an

 ostrich really big turkey, I used a canning pot to make my stock in.
 But generally most people would be able to use a stock pot, soup pot or even a Dutch oven.

 For a chicken, or much smaller turkey, you could cut those in half, or use the same amount.
 It’s up to you.
 I don’t add salt to my stock when I am making it though, because I like to control it when I am using it for recipes.

 TIP: As you make every day meals, don’t discard your vegetable scraps.
 Celery hearts?
 Carrot ends & peels?
 Onion skins and ends?
 Save them!
 As you acquire these, store them in a gallon sized zip-lock bag in your freezer.
 When the bag is full, you can use it for making broth like this, instead of adding the whole vegetables.
 Or you could make a batch of vegetable broth.

 Add enough water to the pot to cover the carcass.
 Bring everything to a boil, then reduce the heat to a simmer – you don’t want active boiling, but you still want motion in the liquid.
-Let this cook for 4-6 hours.
+Let this cook for 12-24 hours.
 The longer the better.

 After it has gone through that long simmering process, place a sieve over another pot (or other large containers) and ladle the stock through it.

-First, you can pour it into heavy freezer bags and freeze it by the pint or quart.
+First, you can pour it into heavy freezer bags or containers and freeze it by the pint or quart.
 Or you can pressure can it.
 Freezing is easier, but if you have a pressure canner, jarred stock doesn’t take up freezer space and doesn’t need to stay frozen to stay good.

 TIP: For a smaller bird, you could make stock in your slow cooker.
 Simply place the ingredients inside, cover with water and let it cook all day or overnight.
 When the liquid is nice and flavorful, preserve it by freezing or canning.